checkly/checkly-operator/docs/api-checks.md

 ## Configuration options

-The name of the API check derives from the `metadata.name` of the created Kubernetes resource.
+The name of the API check derives from the `metadata.name` of the created kubernetes resource.

 ### Labels